 ECON 8085 Labor Economics I

 Description: With ECON 8086, this course prepares students to do research in labor economics.
-Topics include labor supply and demand, human capital, education, job search, wage determination, unemployment, immigration, family and gender, and discrimination.
+Topics include labor supply and demand, human capital, family economics, discrimination, wage inequality, occupational choice, unemployment, job matching theory and business cycle behavior of labor markets.

 ECON 8086 Labor Economics II

 Description: With ECON 8085, this course prepares students to do research in labor economics.
-Topics include labor supply and demand, human capital, education, job search, wage determination, unemployment, immigration, family and gender, and discrimination.
+Topics include labor supply and demand, human capital, family economics, discrimination, wage inequality, occupational choice, unemployment, job matching theory and business cycle behavior of labor markets.

 ECON 8802 Advanced Microeconomic Theory